Searching for Italy: All the Places Stanley Tucci Went in Season 2

 Tucci also travels beyond the city of Venice to the marshes of the Veneto and to the neighboring region Friuli-Venezia Giulia to explore the diversity of northeast Italy’s cuisine.

 Near the Rialto Bridge.
-Tucci begins the show with a walk to a bar that is “2 minutes from the Rialto Bridge.”
+Tucci begins the show with a walk to a bar “2 minutes from the Rialto Bridge.”
 But, it’s very easy to get lost in Venice.
 Stanley jokes that “two hours and 45 minutes later, I find the bar.”

-All’Arco (reviews).
+All’Arco.
 He finds Matteo Pinto, the proprietor of All’Arco, a proper Venetian “bacaro” that serves cicchetti.
 These tapas-like finger foods are typically Venetian and can have all sorts of toppings.
 Tucci notes that he is having these cicchetti (pronounced chee-kett’-ee) with a glass of wine (un ombra) for breakfast.
 But, of course, these snacks are available all day, particularly at aperitivo time.

-Ai 4 Feri Storti (reviews).
+Ai 4 Feri Storti.
 Tucci remains in the San Polo sestiere to try even more cicchetti, this time with gondolier Tobia Pattias.
 While it’s common knowledge in any city that the taxi drivers are the ones to ask for honest food recommendations, in Venice you ask the gondoliers.
 Tucci and his dining companion sample several varieties of cicchetti, including the most famous cicchetto—baccalà montecato—a food that “is to Venetians as pizza is to Neapolitans.”
 Venice expert Monica Cesarato tells the story on her blog of how a Norwegian fish became a Venetian staple.
 Tucci also writes about Venetian codfish pâté in The Tucci Cookbook.

 Rialto Market (tour).
 Venice’s famous market is an obvious stop for Tucci and crew.
 He visits the millennium-old market with Gianni Scappin, his recipe advisor for The Tucci Cookbook and the foodie film Big Night.
 Here, Stanley and Gianni buy small cuttlefish (seppia) to prepare the famous dish Risotto al Nero di Seppia (Black Risotto with Cuttlefish).
 They purchase 10 cuttlefish (not squid!) for a meal for two and use carnaroli rice rather than arborio to create a dish that is “as theatrical as Venice.”